tir38/android-master-detail-nav-drawer/README.md

 </LinearLayout>
 ```

-This is a much simpler layout.
+This is a much simpler layout than `layout/activity_main.xml`.
 Again we still have two containers for master and detail fragments.
 Note that the `id`s need to match what we had in `layout/activity_main.xml`.
 We also need the `Toolbar`.
 Lastly we need to decide the relateive spacing of the master/detail.
 I've quickly chosen a 1:4 split by using `layout_weight`.
 This is really up to you.
 You may decide to just wrap width of the master container and give all the remaining width to the detail.
 It's up to you.

 Now we need to head back to our Activity and make sure it can handle this new layout.
 We need to make just a few changes